Graphic Design ~ Illustration

 Teaching myself Dreamweaver was probably the most frustrating work challenge of the last 20 years.
 But once I took a step back and realized it was crazy to do that without learning at least a little html, it started to get easier.
 (I cared less about coding until that moment).

-There was an air of confusion in the air during that time for us production artists and print designers.
+There was confusion in the air during that time for production artists and print designers.
 I doubt I'm the only one who felt it!
-These visual designer web programs weren't quite as user friendly as I think we had hoped.
+These new visual designer web programs weren't as user friendly as I think we had hoped.
 It took some adjusting.
 This technology has come such a long way as we see now with 'easy to build websites' anyone can use. ;-)

 I spent the next few years focusing on not being "away from home 10 hours a day" so I could be around my child and I worked on freelance projects.
 I spent many late nights working on my Mac.
-I taught myself how to make a shopping cart for a small local business with over 600 products along with a printed brochure.
+I taught myself how to make a shopping cart for a small local business with over 600 products.
 I taught myself whatever I needed to know to get any job done.
 I had to hire help for a few projects we were so busy.
 And I was always still illustrating, creating my own artwork using my Wacom pen and Adobe whenever I could find the free time.

 Eventually I went back to work full time and became the Marketing Manager for a small commercial and residentail real estate company in Santa Cruz CA. It was a great way to take all my skills and put them to use, online marketing, email blasts, printed materials, and real estate ads for the newspaper....yup, connecting with the newspaper again.
 It was bound to happen.
 As I worked closely to submit our real estate ads over a few years I came around full circle and ended up back working at a newspaper - with the beloved printing press.